siriusctrl/UniPublic/COMP90024 CCC/Note/Week7.md

 ### MongoDB Cluster

 - ![image-20200608003142952](assets/image-20200608003142952.png)

-- Sharding is done at the replica set level, hence it involves more than one cluster
+- Sharding is done at the replica set level, hence it involves more than one cluster.
+- Every data node in a Replica set contains the complete shard data
+- The configuration nodes contain the metadata that map documents to replica sets.
+The partitioning algorithm uses a configurable shard key field to distribute data across Replica Sets
 - Only the primary node in a replica set answers write requests, but read requests can depending on the specifics of the configuration.
   - Be answered by every node (including secondary nodes) in the set
 - Updates flow only from the primary to the secondary